Thank you for considering making a gift to the Faculty of Music

 - Equipment for the electronic music studio to support composition

 ‘The electronic music studio has given me an unlimited access to a sound-world I could never have imagined – or perhaps more saliently, afforded – before coming to Oxford.
 The staff have made this state of the art equipment accessible, exciting, and a real hub for creative freedom and discovery – I could not be a composer without it.’
 Student, Tom Kinsella

 - Additional instrumental teaching

-“In March we invited Jane Rogers to coach the Bate Players in a performance of Brandenburg 6 and an arrangement of JS Bach’s third viola da gamba sonata in G minor, entitled ‘the 7th Brandenburg’.
+‘We invited Jane Rogers to coach the Bate Players in a performance of Brandenburg 6 and an arrangement of JS Bach’s third viola da gamba sonata in G minor, entitled ‘the 7th Brandenburg’.
 Jane is one of the leading historical violists in the world, so it was an incredible privilege to have her share her expertise with us.
 She taught us so much about the very specific sound-world of these pieces.
-As a group we learnt so much from having her with us and it has helped to develop the work we do as a group in the future.”
-James Orrell
+As a group we learnt so much from having her with us and it has helped to develop the work we do as a group in the future.‘ Student, James Orrell